In Loving Memories: The Jerry Lee Lewis Gospel Album

-In Loving Memories: The Jerry Lee Lewis Gospel Album is an album by Jerry Lee Lewis that was released on Mercury Records in 1971.
+In Loving Memories: The Jerry Lee Lewis Gospel Album is a studio album by American musician and pianist Jerry Lee Lewis, released on Mercury Records in 1971.

+It peaked on the US Top Country Albums chart at #18.

 Background

 Lewis's love for gospel music is well documented.
 As a teenager, Lewis studied at the Southwest Bible Institute in Waxahachie, Texas.

 Recording

 Lewis produced the album himself with his sister Linda Gail Lewis, who wrote on the back jacket that "Jerry Lee has always played his own style of Gospel music."
 In addition to the usual musicians that accompanied him on his recent Mercury albums, Lewis is backed by the Jordanaires and the Nashville Sounds.
 The album features well known Gospel songs that country music listeners would have been quite familiar with, such as "I'll Fly Away" and "The Lily of the Valley" as well as three songs composed by Linda Gail and Lewis's manager Cecil Harrelson.

 Reception

 In Loving Memories was released in 1971 and, promoted by Mercury executives.